Discordi0/Practice/HBT/Machines/Unified.md

 Q4: What is the CVE for the identified vulnerability?

-A:
+A: CVE-2021-44228

-Googleing aroudn i found this github repo (https://github.com/puzzlepeaches/Log4jUnifi), that took me to an article (https://www.sprocketsecurity.com/blog/another-log4j-on-the-fire-unifi)
+Googleing aroudn i found this github repo (https://github.com/puzzlepeaches/Log4jUnifi) that had the answer.

 Q5: What protocol does JNDI leverage in the injection?

-A:
+A: LDAP

+Looking at that vulneravility

 Q6: What tool do we use to intercept the traffic, indicating the attack was successful?